Signal-K/deepdock/content/Boards/Frontend.md

 - [ ] Component that shows "skill progression" in the research section #SSG-281 #SSF-2
 - [ ] {showDeployment} overlay to be resized #Telescope #Layout #Deploy #SSG-286 #SSF-41
+- [ ] Classifications can point to other classifications
 - [ ] Unlocking of active asteroids #Progress #Unlocking #Missions #ActiveAsteroids #DailyMinorPlanet #Telescope #SSG-286 #SSF-42
 - [ ] Visualiser for planet/weather inspector in satellite viewport #Satellite #Viewports #Generator #SSG-286 #SSF-43
 - [ ] Fix sunspot info text in viewport - is not laid out well on mobile #Sunspots #Layout #Tutorial #Viewport #SSG-281 #SSF-21